GEO vs AEO vs SEO: a 2026 terminology breakdown

 AEO — Answer Engine Optimization

-The discipline of being included in an AI-generated answer when a user asks an AI assistant — ChatGPT, Claude, Gemini, Perplexity, DeepSeek, Grok — something relevant to your brand or category.
+The discipline of being included in an AI-generated answer when a user asks an AI assistant — ChatGPT, Claude, Copilot, Gemini, Perplexity, DeepSeek, Grok — something relevant to your brand or category.

 Signals AEO optimizes: